Expand allCollapse all

 Chevron: advised on the acquisition of Puma Energy's Terminals, depots and retail fuel business in Australia together with compliance and other on-boarding requirements.

-Idemitsu: Claire is advising Idemitsu in relation to its mining projects in NSW, specifically on planning and environmental approval requirements for its Boggabri Coal Mine, Muswellbrook Coal Mine, biodiversity matters, EPBC Act approval requirements and compliance matters.
+Idemitsu: advising Idemitsu in relation to the Renewable Energy Technology Precinct at Muswellbrook including pumped hydro and large scale solar and its mining projects in NSW, specifically on planning and environmental approval requirements for its Boggabri Coal Mine, closure and rehab requirements Muswellbrook Coal Mine, biodiversity matters, EPBC Act approval requirements and compliance matters.